After you have declared the options that the

 If the user gave any invalid options on the command-line,

-the parsing function throws a Zend_Console_Getopt_Exception
+the parsing function throws a Zend_Console_Getopt_Exception.

 You should catch this exception in your application code.

-You can use the parse()
+You can use the parse() method to force the object

 to parse the arguments.
 This is useful because you can invoke

-block.
+parse() in a try block.
 If it passes,

 you can be sure that the parsing won't throw an exception again.

-The exception thrown has a custom method getUsageMessage()
+The exception thrown has a custom method getUsageMessage(),

 which returns as a string the formatted set of usage messages for